-- 24.1 For any project with an estimated value of £150,000 then Elected Members must be given the opportunity to be involved in the process. - 24.2 Authority must be obtained from the Executive to commence the process.
+- 24.1 For any project with an estimated value of £250,000 then Elected Members must be given the opportunity to be involved in the process. - 24.2 Authority must be obtained from the Executive to commence the process.
 When seeking authority, Members must be invited to be part of the process.
-Their input could be purely observation, or a Member Project could be set up to oversee the Procurement and make strategic decisions such as determining the evaluation criteria and the shortlist to receive tenders. - 24.3 The final decision on Contract award must be made by the Executive.
+Their input could be purely observation, or a Member Project could be set up to oversee the Procurement and make strategic decisions such as determining the evaluation criteria and the shortlist to receive tenders.

+24.3 The final decision on Contract award must be made in accordance with 6.1 above.

-FAILURE TO COMPLY WITH THE CONTRACT PROCEDURE RULES
+25. FAILURE TO COMPLY WITH THE CONTRACT PROCEDURE RULES